 KCK Chamber Mission and Vision

 Currently the Chamber works in four basic areas – Legislative, Information, Networking, and Community Development.
-The Chamber board held a series of planning sessions in late 2011 to set a five year plan.
-It is laid out in six priority areas:

 “As a member of the business community in the metropolitan area, the mission of the Kansas City Kansas Area Chamber of Commerce is to enhance and create opportunities in Wyandotte County which build a quality community to live, work and conduct business.”